altjerry0/BoTC-Track/README.md

     git tag vX.Y.Z
     git push origin vX.Y.Z
     ```
 4.  **Download ZIP**: The workflow will create a GitHub Release and attach the packaged `botc-tracker-X.Y.Z.zip` file to it.
-This ZIP is ready for upload to the Chrome Web Store.
+This ZIP is ready for upload to the Chrome Web Store or Local Installation.